Saritik/Corona_system/README.md

 How to use the system:

-![Upon entering the system, users are directed to the home page where they can choose between two options: viewing a list of members registered in the health insurance fund or accessing a graph that illustrates the daily count of sick individuals over the past month.](.\wwwroot\images\צילום מסך 2024-03-28 145752.png)
+Upon entering the system, users are directed to the home page where they can choose between two options: viewing a list of members registered in the health insurance fund or accessing a graph that illustrates the daily count of sick individuals over the past month.

+.\wwwroot\images\צילום מסך 2024-03-28 145752.png